About ORAHS

 Yearly meetings in different European countries

 The group meets every year, each summer, for one week in a different European host country.
-In 1997, the group met in Trondheim, Norway, and the proceedings were published, edited by Einar Matson, as ISBN 82-994575-0-5.
+See the meetings section.

 Meetings are open to anyone with a quantitative background and an interest in the subject area, although numbers may be restricted to ensure that open debate is practicable.
 During the meetings, papers are presented and discussed, computer applications demonstrated and decisions regarding group affairs prepared and taken.